masbossun/masbossun-next/_posts/automate-app-center-upload-with-fastlane.md

 On `gradle()` actions, it took some parameter that we need to specify.
 The `task` parameter is filled with one or more gradle task name, on our case, we need to clean the build folder with `clean` task and build apk file with `assemble` task.
 We also specify the `flavor` and `build_type` parameters because we have more than one environment.
 Some of the Fastlane actions will return variables after the process of the actions finished.
 On `gradle()` actions it returns several data like the path to apk or aab output file(s) that we will use on the upload process.

-The next things we need to do are **sign** and **upload.** Since the android signing process was done within gradle assemble, we don't need to do the manual signing.
+The next things we need to do are "sign" and "upload."
+Since the android signing process was done within gradle assemble, we don't need to do the manual signing.
 Thus, we can continue to the last step.
 To upload the APK, we will use a plugin called Fastlane Plugin Appcenter.
 The plugin is really straightforward, put `appcenter_upload()` actions block below the `gradle()` actions.

 ```ruby
 platform :android do